Mark Philips (politician): Early life and family

 Mark Philips was born at Philips Park, Whitefield, Lancashire, the son of Robert Philips, a prosperous merchant and Anne Needham.
 He was educated at the Manchester Academy while it was in York and then at the University of Glasgow.
 His younger brother, Robert Needham Philips, was MP for Bury and other members of his extended family were also elected to the House of Commons; all of them, as with Mark, supported the ideals of Manchesterism.

 He has been described as a "radical entrepreneur" and campaigned in favour of causes promoting non-sectarianism before entering the House of Commons.

 Member of Parliament

 The town of Manchester was deprived of its parliamentary representation in 1660 in reprisal for its support of the Parliamentarian faction during the English Civil War.
-Representation was only restored following the Great Reform Act of 1832.
+Representation was only restored following the Reform Act 1832.

 Philips and Charles Poulett Thomson were the first pair of MPs, elected in that year.
 He represented the city in Parliament until 1847.
 He was an active member of the Anti-Corn Law League and a champion of universal education.
 In 1837 he chaired a meeting that led to the creation of the Lancashire Public Schools' Association which was instrumental in establishing a system of publicly funded schooling in the UK.